scottmwyant/TrigSolver/README.md

 # TrigSovler
-A desktop app that solves angles and side lengths for a triangle.
+A library that solves angles and side lengths for a triangle.